 Awarded up to £50,000 to hire a volunteer manager to develop a pool of volunteers who will provide support for people within the deaf community.

 Care Network Cambridgeshire

-Awarded up to £49,475 to support older people in their communities by helping communities and individuals to set up micro enterprises, circles of support, and groups to meet the identified needs of their communities, through research, promotion and support.
+Awarded up to £49,475 to support older people in their communities by helping communities and individuals in the Soham area to set up micro enterprises, circles of support, and groups to meet the identified needs of their communities, through research, promotion and support.

 The Resilience Group (Blue Smile, CFMS & Relate Cambridge)